Tools I use and recommend to others.

 • Beyerdynamic DT 770

-When I bought these headphones in 2002 for $150, every one of my friends thought I was crazy to pay that much for headphones.
-That price doesn’t seem too crazy now.
-I’ve owned a few pairs over the years, and they are truly brilliant headphones.
+When I bought these headphones in 2002 for $150, all my friends thought I was crazy for spending that much.
+That price doesn’t seem so crazy now.
+I’ve owned a few pairs over the years, and they’re truly brilliant headphones.

 Adventure Gear